Pattaya Realty Homepage

 So you've decided to buy property in Thailand and are willing to cooperate with us.
 Why such cooperation can be beneficial to you, you can read here.
-We believe that you have had an opportunity to read about the legal aspects of the acquisition and possession of a house or condominium.
 If you have any additional questions - we will be happy to answer them.

 1. How to choose?

 There are more than a hundred (!) new condominium projects currently being built in Pattaya.
 Each developer is trying to offer a different “Flavour” and offering a different theme making each complex in their own style.
 The choice is huge.
 What to do?
 The list of new projects is not a mystery, and you can easy find it on the net.
 We also have our own list.
 But first you need to determine your requirements, because there are so many different options – to find something for yourself, or find an apartment that is easy to rent and therefore give you a return on your investment?
 You have to select the area as well as determine the level of quality that you can afford, based on your budget.
 You have to understand - whether you want to buy an apartment in the construction phase (which is obviously cheaper), or you're looking for a ready-made proposal.
 There are a lot of factors (including the assessment of the developer on the basis of its experience, some preliminary information about the possible future construction in this location, etc.) and we are ready to help you find out.

 After a preliminary online selection, you probably (or obviously) will want to personally want to see either the finished project, or the construction site (or the site of the future construction) and visit the developer’s showroom.
 We will help you plan and organize these visits.

 If you have any additional questions (for example, you want to buy two apartments and combine them into one, you need remodeling, or you have special requirements on the furniture package, etc.) - we are ready to help in solving these issues.